You shouldn’t be forced to give up comfort or empty your wallet to keep your house at a refreshing temp during muggy weather.

-- Seal openings, doors and windows.
-Keep hot air where it should be by plugging openings.
-You can also caulk or weather strip doors to keep more cool air within your home.
+- Seal holes, doors and windows.
+Keep warm air in its place by sealing openings.
+You can also caulk or weather strip doors to keep more conditioned air indoors.

 Use Less Energy During Hot Weather with Dial One Mears Air Conditioning & Heating Inc

 If you want to conserve more energy this summer, our Dial One Mears Air Conditioning & Heating Inc professionals can help.
 Get in touch with us at 602-789-3315 or contact us online for additional details about our energy-saving cooling products.